Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 Distance learning, authorized leave, school transfers, and overseas program components have specific rules—check IRCC’s special cases page or consult an immigration professional to get proper advice if you have a complicated study situation and want to be sure that you maintain eligibility for a post graduation work permit.

-Courses taken online from outside Canada: You can complete up to 100% of your studies online from outside Canada between March 2020 and August 31, 2022, because of a temporary COVID-19 policy.
+Courses taken online from outside Canada: You could complete up to 100% of your studies online from outside Canada between March 2020 and August 31, 2022, because of a temporary COVID-19 policy.
 This temporary policy expired August 31, 2022.

 Accelerated programs: If you finished your program of studies faster than normal, you may still qualify for a full-length PGWP.